 This course builds on the SFST course.
-In order for the participant to effectively utilize the information presented in this course, NHTSA has set a prerequisite of SFST proficiency.
-The participant will receive a short review and update for the SFST's.
-After completing that session, the participant will be required to pass a SFST proficiency evaluation.
+For the participant to effectively utilize the information presented in this course, NHTSA has set a prerequisite of SFST proficiency.
+The participant will receive a short review and update for the SFSTs.
+After completing that session, the participant must pass a SFST proficiency evaluation.
 Failure to successfully complete the SFST proficiency evaluation will result in dismissal from the class.
-At the end of the two days training a Final Exam will be given that the participant must pass with a score of 80 or above to receive a certificate.
+At the end of the two-day training, the participant will be given a final exam that they must pass with a score of 80 or above to receive a certificate.

 There is no charge to attend a GTSC-sponsored ARIDE class.
 However, travel to and from the class and lunch is the responsibility of the attendees.

 The DRE school is extremely demanding and intense training.
 To receive certification as a DRE, three phases of training must be completed.

-The academic training is broken into two phases:
+The academic training is broken into 2 phases:

 - The second phase of the academic training is conducted over 7 days.
-The training will include instruction in physiology, vital signs, as well as extensive material on each of the seven drug categories of the drugs of abuse and their general indicators.
+The training will include instruction in physiology, vital signs, as well as extensive material on each of the 7 drug categories of the drugs of abuse and their general indicators.
 There will be written quizzes.
-Students must achieve a minimum of 80% on the final examination in order to progress to the Field Certification phase of the training.
+Students must achieve a minimum of 80% on the final examination to progress to the Field Certification phase of the training.